As Henri Riviere depicted it, the Ile des Cygnes ( Island of the Swans),

 meters by 11 meters).
 After Louis XV granted the island to the City of

-For the International Exposition of 1889, the occasion for the construction of the Eiffel Tower, a small replica of the Statue of Liberty was erected on the island.
+For the International Exposition of 1889, on the occasion of the construction of the Eiffel Tower, a small replica of the Statue of Liberty was erected on the island.
 Today, you can view both monuments from a single vantage point.
 However, the swans have moved upstream to the Jardin des Plantes.

-For the International Exposition of 1889, the occasion for the construction of the Eiffel Tower, a small replica of the Statue of Liberty was erected on the island.
+For the International Exposition of 1889, on the occasion of the construction of the Eiffel Tower, a small replica of the Statue of Liberty was erected on the island.
 Today, you can view both monuments from a single vantage point.
 However, the swans have moved upstream to the Jardin des Plantes.

 No comments: